adlumal/GoalChain/README.md

 os.environ["OPENAI_API_KEY"] = "sk-ABC..."
 ```

-Usually it is the user who prompts the AI agent first, but if this is not the case, we call `get_response` without any arguments, or use `None`:
+Usually it is the user who prompts the AI agent first, but if this is not the case, we call `get_response` without any arguments, or use `None` as the argument:

 ```py
 goal_chain.get_response()